simontoens/bazel-eclipse/docs/dev/threebuilds.md

 - Choose *Export...*
 - Choose *Plug-in Development* > *Deployable features*
 - Make sure the Bazel feature is selected, and choose an output location for the *Archive File* option
+- **Choose the category**: this step is easy to miss, but [creates a problem for the users](https://github.com/salesforce/bazel-eclipse/issues/9) if you skip.
+Switch to the *Options* tab, and click the *Browse* button for category.
+Choose *category.xml - Bazel Eclipse Feature* option.
 - Click *Finish*

 After a little while, it should write out the .zip file successfully.